Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Summary and Outlook

 \section{Summary and Outlook}

 In this work we proposed an efficient method for process tomography of Trotter blocks in DQS as an experimental protocol for the characterization and verification of NISQ devices.
-The protocol is based on `learning' either the Floquet Hamiltonian $\hat H_{\rm F}(\tau)$ as generator of unitary evolution for a Trotter time step $\tau$, or the Floquet Liouvillian ${\cal L}_{\rm F}(\tau)$ in the case of dissipative dynamics.
-Floquet Hamiltonian learning makes use of the structure of the Magnus expansion for the Floquet Hamiltonian, $\hat H_{\rm F}(\tau)=\sum_k \hat \Omega_k \tau^k $, to learn the operators $\{\hat \Omega_k\}$ order-by-order in $k$.
-The $\hat \Omega_k$ have the structure of $k$-local operators (following from the locality of the generators of the implemented gates), which allows for a parametrization in terms of an Ansatz depending on a polynomial number of parameters.
-Therefore, assuming that $\hat H_{\rm F}(\tau)$ (or ${\cal L}_{\rm F}(\tau)$) can be approximated by a low-order truncation of the Magnus expansion, this locality makes our procedure scalable to large systems, with a number required measurement runs scaling polynomially with system size (see also Appendix \ref{app:scalability}).
+The protocol is based on `learning' either the Floquet Hamiltonian $\hat H_{\rm F}^\mathrm{exp}(\tau)$ as generator of unitary evolution for a Trotter step $\tau$, or the Floquet Liouvillian ${\cal L}_{\rm F}^\mathrm{exp}(\tau)$ in the case of dissipative dynamics.
+The Floquet Hamiltonian, and similarly the Liouvillian, admits an expansion in powers of the Trotter step as $\hat{H}_{\mathrm{F}}^{{\rm exp}}(\tau)=\sum_{l=0}^{\infty}\hat{\Omega}_{l}^{{\rm exp}}\,\tau^{l}$.
+Owing to this structure, our learning protocol starts from an ansatz for the operator content of a truncation of $\hat H_{\rm F}^\mathrm{exp}(\tau)$ or ${\cal L}_{\rm F}^\mathrm{exp}(\tau)$ to a chosen order $\tau^L$.
+The ansatz contains theoretically expected operators (e.g., the target Hamiltonian of the DQS) together with terms associated with implementation errors or dissipative channels that one wants to test for.
+The corresponding coefficients are reconstructed by fitting the ansatz to measurement data from a set of time-evolved states, for several values of $\tau$.
+This procedure comes with an associated, measurable learning error $\lambda_1(\tau)$, whose behavior as a function of $\tau$ (i) reveals up to which order in $\tau$ the chosen ansatz reconstructs the implemented Floquet $\hat{H}_\mathrm{F}^\mathrm{exp}(\tau)$ or ${\cal L}_{\rm F}^\mathrm{exp}(\tau)$, (ii) provides means of systematically improving the ansatz if needed, and (iii) enables the detection of the Trotter threshold $\tau_{*}$, i.e., the point at which the Trotter approximation breaks down and $\hat{H}_\mathrm{F}^\mathrm{exp}(\tau)$ cannot be described by a power-expansion in $\tau$.
+This protocol is scalable, with a number of required measurement runs scaling polynomially with system size (see also Appendix \ref{app:scalability}).

-Floquet Hamiltonian and Liouvillian learning also provide means of assessing the quality of the performed process tomography.
-In particular, we can assess the completeness of the chosen Ansatz for the Hamiltonian (or Liouvillian) to be reconstructed, and detect the breakdown of the Trotter approximation by identifying the Trotter threshold $\tau_{*}$.
-The protocol further enables a complete characterization of control and Trotter errors on the level of the learned Hamiltonian, as well as dissipative processes on the level of the jump operators in the corresponding Liouvillian.
-These results give direct insight into the microscopic processes underlying the implemented dynamics and offer a potential route to the compensation of errors via fine tuning, e.g., via a feedback loop.
+With our procedure, Trotter errors, control errors as well as dissipative processes affecting an experimental DQS can be learned and distinguished from one another.
+These direct insights into the microscopic processes underlying the implemented dynamics offer a potential route for compensation of errors via fine tuning, e.g., via a feedback loop.